-Daniel Ibáñez is a Spanish practicing architect and urbanist based in Cambridge, Massachusetts, USA.
-He is Doctor of Design at the Harvard GSD and co-director of the Master in Advanced Ecological Buildings and Biocities (MAEBB) and the Master of Mass Timber Design (MMTD) at the Institute for Advanced Architecture of Catalunya (IAAC) in Valldaura Self-Sufficient Labs, Barcelona.
+Daniel Ibañez is a practicing architect, urbanist and educator.
+He is Doctor of Design by Harvard University and currently Director and CEO of the Institute for Advanced Architecture of Catalonia’s and principal of Urbanitree design studio.
 Since 2017, Daniel is senior urban consultant at the World Bank advising international governments and institution on timber housing and timber urban development.

 In addition to IAAC, Daniel has taught at several international institutions including Rhode Island School of Design in the School of Architecture, Northeastern University College of Arts, Media and Design, the Universidad Pontificia Católica de Chile in the school of Architecture, Shukhov Lab in the Graduate School of Urbanism, National Research University Higher School of Economics, Escuela Técnica Superior of Architecture of Madrid and Harvard Graduate School of Design.

 Daniel is founder and co-director of the design firm Margen-Lab: a transcalar targeted office invested in the developing more ecologically powerful and materially exuberant design.

 He holds a MArch from ETSAM in Madrid, a Master in Advanced Architecture from the Institute for Advanced Architecture of Catalonia, and an MDes in Urbanism, Landscape and Ecology with honours from the Harvard University Graduate School of Design where he was awarded the Dimitris Pikionis award for best academic performance.

 He is currently an editor of New Geographies, and researcher at the Harvard Office for Urbanization.